National Center for Supercomputing Applications

 University of Illinois at Urbana-Champaign

-Phuong Cao is a cybersecurity researcher at the National Center for Supercomputing Applications (NCSA) at the University of Illinois at Urbana-Champaign.
+Phuong M. Cao was born in Phu Tho, Vietnam and currently a U.S. Permanent Resident (EB1).
+He is a cybersecurity researcher at the National Center for Supercomputing Applications (NCSA) at the University of Illinois at Urbana-Champaign.
 His work focuses on securing high-performance computing (HPC) cyberinfrastructure against accidental failures and intentional cyberattacks.
-His research is driven by network traffic analysis, cyberattack detection using probabilistic models, and formal verification of authentication protocols.
+His research is driven by network traffic measurements, cyberattack detection using probabilistic models, and formal verification of authentication protocols.
 As a National Science Foundation Trusted CI Fellow, he provides security expertise to research and education partners, including the FABRIC testbed.
 He has received awards for his research and mentorship, including a Best Paper Award, a Best Hackathon Award, and recognition as an Outstanding Mentor for Fiddler Innovation Fellowship recipients.
-(Name and Biography)

 Research Summary: Building resilient and secure supercomputers to advance open-science research in the presence of accidental failures and intentional cyber-attacks.